RomanSannikov/Rolang/README.md

 # Rolang
-Rolang is a new open source programming language.
+Rolang is a new open source interpreter.

 It's my first attempt to create an interpreted programming language from scratch.